Physical Education - Theory Courses

 PEH 285 3 credits

-This course is designed to provide students with an introduction to physical education as a profession.
+Designed to provide an introduction to physical education as a profession.
 This course serves as an introduction to all fields of physical education including teaching, coaching, sports and fitness management, athletic training/sports medicine, and various others.

 PEH 286 5 credits